niekveldhuis/compass/3_Vocabularies/3_Lexical_and_Literary_Vocabularies.md

 In the Old Babylonian period (around 1,800 BCE) scribal students learned how to read and write by copying long lists of signs and words (lexical lists).
 In a second stage they would start copying a broad variety of Sumerian literary texts, including hymns to gods and kings, narrative texts about gods and heroes of the past, and whimsical texts in which non-human entities (such as hoe and plow) dispute their utility for mankind.

-Sumerian by this time was a dead language and the whole curriculum has been interpreted as an "invented tradition" - a golden age, projected in the distant past, when all of Babylonia was united under a single king, speaking a single language - Sumerian[^1].
+By this time Sumerian was a dead language and the whole curriculum has been interpreted as an "invented tradition" - a golden age, projected in a distant past, when all of Babylonia was imagined to be united under a single king, speaking a single language - Sumerian[^1].

-The sequence lexical exercises - literary exercises may suggest that the literary material embodies the real goal of this education and that the lexical texts, enumerating thousands of Sumerian words and expressions, function in support of the students' ability to read, copy, and understand the literary compositions.
+The curricular sequence lexical exercises - literary exercises may suggest that the literary material embodies the real goal of this education and that the lexical texts, enumerating thousands of Sumerian words and expressions, function in support of the students' ability to read, copy, and understand the literary compositions.
 Yet, it has often been noticed that many words and expressions in the lexical repertoire never appear in literary texts - and the other way around.
 In the [list of domestic animals](http://oracc.org/dcclt/Q000001), for instance, we find the entry **udu gug-ga-na₂** (sheep for a *guqqanû* offering; line 98).
 The expression is known from administrative texts in the Ur III period, several centuries earlier (see, for instance, [TLB 03, 095](http://oracc.org/epsd2/admin/u3adm/P134236) o 9), but in the literary corpus the word **gug-ga-na₂** is absent.
 Many other such examples could be quoted here.

 One may draw the conclusion that the "invented tradition" that was the subject of this curriculum not only involved the literary corpus, but also the Sumerian language itself.
-The lexical corpus not only functioned in support of the literary corpus - it also had a function of its own in preserving as much as possible of Sumerian writing and vocabulary.
+The lexical corpus functioned in support of the literary corpus but also had a function of its own in preserving as much as possible of Sumerian writing and vocabulary.

-Research on bird vocabulary showed that of the 116 entries in the Old Babylonian [list of birds](http://oracc.org/dcclt/Q000041.405), only 39 can be found in the literary corpus.[^2] This research was mainly done by hand, based on the author's reconstruction of the Old Babylonian bird list and a survey of Sumerian literature - primarily the compositions editied in the Electronic Text Corpus of Sumerian Literature ([ETCSL][]).
+Research on bird vocabulary showed that of the 116 entries in the Old Babylonian [list of birds](http://oracc.org/dcclt/Q000041.405), only 39 can be found in the literary corpus.[^2] This research was mainly done by hand, based on the author's reconstruction of the Old Babylonian bird list and a survey of Sumerian literature - primarily the compositions edited in the Electronic Text Corpus of Sumerian Literature ([ETCSL][]).
 The challenge of this chapter is: can we scale this analysis up, to include the entire Old Babylonian lexical and literary corpus by using computational methods?
 And is it possible to use such methods to dig deeper into the relationship between these two vocabularies?

 ## 3.1 A First Attempt

-As a first attempt, we may simply take all Old Babylonian lexical lists from [DCCLT][], extract the full vocabulary and compare that vocabulary to the inventory of words (lemmas) in Sumerian literary texts.
+As a first attempt, we may simply take all Old Babylonian lexical lists from the Digital Corpus of Cuneiform Lexical Texts ([DCCLT][]), extract the full vocabulary and compare that vocabulary to the inventory of words (lemmas) in Sumerian literary texts.
 The corpus of Sumerian literary texts that we will use is formed by the material currently in [epsd2/literary][].
-This includes the compositions edited in [ETCSL][] (excluding the Gudea Cylinders, which were moved to [epsd2/royal](http://oracc.org/epsd2/royal)), the (Sumerian) literary texts published in Ur Excavations Texts Vol. 6/1-3, edited by Jeremiah Peterson, and a somewhat random collection of recently published texts, including most of CUSAS 38.[^3]
+This includes the compositions edited in [ETCSL][] (excluding the [Gudea Cylinders](http://etcsl.orinst.ox.ac.uk/cgi-bin/etcsl.cgi?text=c.2.1.7&display=Crit&charenc=gcirc#), which were moved to [epsd2/royal](http://oracc.org/epsd2/royal)), the (Sumerian) literary texts published in Ur Excavations Texts Vol. 6/1-3, edited by Jeremiah Peterson, and a somewhat random collection of recently published texts, including most of CUSAS 38.[^3] The [epsd2/literary][] corpus, however, is not frozen (nor is [DCCLT][]) so that repeating this process in the future will necessarily lead to (slightly) different results.

-In this approach we are not concerned with word frequencies - the issue simply is: is this particular word (lemma) attested in literary texts (in [epsd2/literary][]), in (Old Babylonian) lexical texts, or in both.
+In this first attempt we are not concerned with word frequencies - the issue simply is: is this particular word (lemma) attested in literary texts (in [epsd2/literary][]), in (Old Babylonian) lexical texts, or in both.

-In order to do so we read the  [epsd2/literary][] and the [DCCLT][] datasets into Pandas DataFrames.
+In order to do so we read the  [epsd2/literary][] and the [DCCLT][] datasets into Pandas DataFrames (see section 2.1).
 The first step is to create a field `lemma` by adding Citation Form,  Guide Word, and Part of Speech in the format **du[build]V/t**, or **lugal[king]N**.
 Next, we restrict the [DCCLT][] dataset to only Old Babylonian documents by utilizing the catalog.
 From both datasets we eliminate words that are not in Sumerian (e.g. Akkadian glosses).
 Finally we extract the new `lemma` field from both datasets and reduce them to their unique elements with the `set()` function: a `set` in Python is an unordered list of unique elements.

 From the two sets, which we call `lit_words_s` and `lexical_words_s` we eliminate all words that have not been lemmatized (unknown words or broken words).
 We will see in the next section that we will need unlemmatized words in a slightly more sophisticated analysis - but not here.
 Collections of unique elements can be visualized in a Venn diagram, that shows the two sets as two partly overlapping circles.
-The intersection of the two sets represents the overlap.
+The overlap represents the intersection of the two sets.
 This is done with the function `venn2` from the `matplotlib_venn` package, which allows us to select colors and define captions.
 The result looks like this:

 <img src="viz/venn_1.png" alt="venn diagram 1" style="zoom:150%;" />